bl4drnnr/bl4drnnr/README.md

 A small list of hobbies I'm interested in besides programming:
 - Trading, economic and investments 💰
-- Playing electro guitar (I could be a rock star :( ) 🎸
+- Playing electro guitar (I could be a rock star) 🎸
 ---

 🧰 Toolbox